-Oklahoma Arts and the Military Initiative
+About the Oklahoma Arts and the Military Initiative

-Launched in 2015, the Oklahoma Arts Council’s Oklahoma Arts and the Military Initiative is a strategic effort directed at meeting the needs of Oklahoma’s military community through the arts.
-With the military community representing nearly 10 percent of the state’s residents, the Oklahoma Arts and the Military Initiative will allow the Oklahoma Arts Council to effectively extend the reach of its programs and services to impact a meaningful segment of the population while impacting a group that has specific needs meriting our focus and support.
-In addition to active duty servicemen and women, the initiative is aimed at serving veterans, guardsmen and reservists, military family members, and caregivers.
+Launched in 2015, the Oklahoma Arts and the Military Initiative is a strategic effort directed at meeting the needs of Oklahoma’s military community through the arts.
+With the military community representing nearly 10 percent of the state’s residents, the initiative will allow the Oklahoma Arts Council to extend the reach of its programs to a meaningful segment of the population that has specific needs meriting our support.
+The initiative is aimed at serving active-duty service members, reservists, National Guard members, family members, and caregivers.

 Goals of the Oklahoma Arts and the Military Initiative include:

-- strengthening connections between the arts and military communities
+- Strengthening connections between the arts and military communities

-- service to veterans as part of their reintegration and clinical rehabilitation
+- Service to veterans as part of their reintegration and clinical rehabilitation

-- leveraging the arts as part of the military experience in Oklahoma
+- Leveraging the arts as part of the military experience in Oklahoma

-The Oklahoma Arts and Military Summit
+Oklahoma Arts and the Military Grants

-Pilot Arts Program
+Pilot Arts Programs